Knowing WHAT TO improve is as important as knowing WHEN TO improve and WHAT NOT to improve!

 Remember, many times, such violations are allowed by management to make up for the order delays.
 Let us look at the good housekeeping initiatives like 5S.
 They are great tools but when flow is bad and expediting is predominant, nobody cares about putting things in right places.
 Look at the way most shopfloor look by the end of the month.

-What about 6 sigma projects, asked the manager?
+What about 6 sigma projects

 Look the first 6 sigma project one should consider is improving the reliability of overall lead time.
 When capacity stealing is rampant, the lead times are widely fluctuating.
 Doing any other initiative in this environment does not help the manufacturing set up as a whole.